Gigoteur/UnicornConsole/README.md

 | Pico8 P8  | X  | X |
 | Unicorn (CORN) | X  | X |

+Unicorn file format is exactly the same as PICO8 P8 format, except that new sections are available, like __python__ etc.

 ## Create

 ## API

-The API is available for Rust/Javascript/Python/Lua.
+The API is available for Lua/Python.
   * [Graphics](#graphics)
     + [camera](#camera)
     + [circ](#circ)